luc99a/PythonPluginLoader/README.md

 PythonPluginLoader
 ==================

-PythonPluginLoader by masteroftime and lahwran, updated
+New version of PythonPluginLoader by masteroftime and lahwran, work in progress